Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Finite horizon Estimation-Aware Trajectory Planning

+It is important to emphasize that for different scenarios, features that define state-dependency of the measurement uncertainty are distinct.
+Moreover, the architecture, parameters and training datasets of ML algorithms will have a significant impact on the state dependency of the output uncertainty.
+The implementation details for this scenario are discussed in Section \ref{app:sim}

-The design problem is now formalized such that Ego spacecraft approaches the target with some initial separation and velocity relative to the Target.
-The Ego spacecraft is required to approach the Target while keeping out of a zone of 5 meters from the Target.
-The trajectory objective is designed such that quadratic terms add penalty to the relative Ego approach error and fuel consumption.
-The observability metric is added to the cost with a regularization term used as a tuning parameter.
-The optimization problem is thereby defined as follows:
+The estimation-aware trajectory design problem just described satisfies conditions of Theorem ~\ref{thm:obs}; as such, it can be formalized as Eq. (\ref{Eq:obs_aug}).
+This problem involves the synthesis of a trajectory such that the Ego spacecraft approaches the Target with some initial separation and velocity relative to the Target.
+The Ego spacecraft is required to approach the Target while keeping out of a zone of five meters from the Target.
+The design objective is formulated such that the quadratic terms add penalty to the relative Ego approach error and fuel consumption.
+The observability metric augments this cost with a regularization term used as a tuning parameter.
+The overall optimization problem is thereby defined as,